Igor-Losev/deadem/README.md

     });
 });

-await parser.parse(demoReadableStream);
+await parser.parse(readable);

-// Printing final stats to the console printer.printStats();

 console.log(`Top damage dealer is [ ${topDamageDealer.player} ] with [ ${topDamageDealer.damage} ] damage`);
 ```

 ## Compatibility

-Tested with Deadlock demo files from game build 5691 and below.
+Tested with Deadlock demo files from game build `5716` and below.

 * **Node.js:** v16.17.0 and above.
 * **Browsers:** All modern browsers, including the latest versions of Chrome, Firefox, Safari, Edge.